Calls grow to evacuate Afghans to Guam as US troops leave - News Break

 “We had a moral obligation to extract as many as possible but, instead, we abandoned them to a horrific fate,” Jones wrote in the Military Times.
 “We simply cannot allow that kind of tragedy to happen again with the Afghans.
 I pray that this great nation does not again turn its back on beleaguered people who placed their trust in us.”

-Pentagon leaders told lawmakers Wednesday that they are prepared to carry out an evacuation if ordered, though they also have sought to downplay concerns that history will repeat itself.
+Pentagon leaders say they are ready to help in any way they can and downplayed concerns that history will repeat itself.

 “I don’t see Saigon 1975 in Afghanistan,” Gen. Mark Milley, chairman of the Joint Chiefs of Staff, recently told lawmakers.